F. T. F. Lovejoy

-Francis Thomas Fletcher Lovejoy (1854–1932) was an American industrialist and an associate of Andrew Carnegie, Henry Clay Frick, Henry Phipps, Jr. and Charles M. Schwab in the creation of the United States Steel Corporation.
+Francis Thomas Fletcher Lovejoy (July 21, 1854, Maryland – December 5, 1932, Pennsylvania) was an American industrialist and an associate of Andrew Carnegie, Henry Clay Frick, Henry Phipps, Jr. and Charles M. Schwab in the creation of the United States Steel Corporation.

 Early life

 F. T. F., as he was known, was born on July 21, 1854, in Baltimore, Maryland, the son of William A. Lovejoy and his wife Mary Jane Robinson.
 In the late 1850s, William and his brothers Perry, George, Samuel and sister Jane, and their families, left Maryland and moved to southeastern Ohio.

 First jobs

 Around 1870, at the age of 16, FTF left home in Guernsey County, Ohio, and went to Washington, Pennsylvania, where he obtained employment as a telegrapher.
 Shortly after that he went to Titusville, Pennsylvania, then the center of the new oil industry, and engaged in many different employments in that area, including the oil, telegraph and newspaper businesses.

 Joins Carnegie Company

 After ten years in Titusville, FTF went to Pittsburgh, Pennsylvania, where he joined Carnegie Brothers Company in June 1881.
 His rise there was rapid and by 1889, at the age of 35, was an equity owner in the business.
 Two years later he was a member of the board of directors, sitting with such prominent titans of industry as Carnegie, Frick, Schwab and Phipps.